mozilla-conduit/review/README.md

 3. To run moz-phab after making modifications use `venv\Scripts\moz-phab-dev`
 4. To run tests use `venv\Scripts\pytest -vv`

+### Circle CI

+`mozphab` uses Circle CI to ensure all tests pass on macOS, Linux, and Windows.

+To ensure that your changes work, run `circleci` locally.

+1. Ensure you have the `circleci` client installed, see https://circleci.com/docs/2.0/local-cli/
+2. In your clone of this repository, run:
+   `circleci local execute --job test_3_8`

+This will run all the Python 3.8 tests in a dockerized environment.
+This step takes a while, so you might want to run `pytest` for working on your changes, as explained above.

 ### Submitting patches

 Pull Requests are not accepted here; please submit changes to Phabricator using `moz-phab`.